ChrisV001/InvManagement/README.md

 - AWS services for deployment:
 - API Gateway to handle incoming HTTP requests.
 - EC2 to host the Node/Express backend.
-- AWS Amplify for hosting and continuous deployment of the Next.js frontend (optional, but possible).
+- AWS Amplify for hosting and continuous deployment of the Next.js frontend.
 - RDS (Relational Database Service) for managing the database.

 ## Installation & Setup